xlrx/DeskHog/README.md

   - [ ] Write nice messages that Max will tell you
  - [ ] Polish
    - [ ] Refine card design
+   - [ ] The line graph series should probably fill the whole chart
    - [ ] Convert Inter or similar for use, including LARGE and bold variants
    - [ ] Refine configuration portal layout/CSS
    - [ ] Add access control to config portal